Beknazar007/github_actions/README.md

 I hope everything was clear
 If you have any questions regarding to this project you can text me to email: esenbaevnurmuhamed7@gmail.com

+# Adding CircleCI

+> I have added Circleci for this project with the same logic as Nurmukhammed does.
+1. Adding credentials to the Circleci Context and take it from there.(this was Beki's GCP creds )

+1. Creating Google storage for **.tfstate** file to safe our spin up info about terraform file

+        terraform {
+            backend "gcs" {
+              bucket = "beki-my-bucket-for-circleci"
+              prefix = "terraform/state"
+            }
+1. In circleci we have to put context after workflow and than it will work.

+        workflows:
+          build:
+            jobs:
+              - build:
+                  context: GOOGLE_CREDENTIALS
+              - Attention When you will approve:
+                  type: approval
+                  requires:
+                    - build
+              - build2:
+                  context: GOOGLE_CREDENTIALS
+                  requires:
+                    - Attention When you will approve.
+                    - build